pixiebrix/webext-messenger/source/test/readme.md

 # Test extension

-To test this polyfill, run these 2 commands in parallel:
+To test this package, run these 2 commands in parallel:

 ```sh
 npm run demo:watch